mmckechney/SqlBuildManager/Docs/commandline.md

 - `/Server=<servername>` - Name of the server that contains the desired state schema to "backout to"
 - `/Database=<databasename>` - Name of the database that contains the desired state schema to "backout to"

+ # Logging

+For general logging, the
+SqlBuildManager.Console.exe has its own local messages.
+This log file is named SqlBuildManager.Console.log and can be found in the same folder as the executable.
+This file will be the first place to check for general execution errors or problems.

+To accommodate the logging of the actual build, all of the output is saved to files and folders under the path specified in the `/RootLoggingPath` flag.
+For a simple threaded execution, this is a single root folder.
+For a remote server execution, this folder is created for each execution server.

+**Working folder**

+This folder is where the contents of the .SBM file are extracted.
+This file is extracted only once and loaded into memory for the duration of the run to efficiently use memory.

+**Commits.log**

+Contains a list of all databases that the build was committed on.
+This is a quick reference for each location that had a successful execution.

+**Errors.log**

+Contains a list of all databases that the build failed on and was rolled back.
+This is a quick reference for all locations that had failures.

+**Server/Database folders**

+For each server/database combination that was executed, a folder structure is created for each server and a subfolder in those for each database.
+Inside each database level folder will be three files:

+-->  LogFile-\<date,time\>.log: This is the script execution log for the database.
+It contains the actual SQL scripts that were executed as well as the return results of the execution.
+This file is formatted as a SQL script itself and can be used manually if need-be.

+-->  SqlSyncBuildHistory.xml: the XML file showing run time meta-data details on each script file as executed including run time, file hash, run order and results.

+-->  SqlSyncBuildProject.xml: the XML file showing the design time meta-data on each script file that defined the run settings, script creation user ID's and the committed script record and hash for each.